SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/DynamicPresenter/DynamicPresenter.md

 ```

 We said that, initially, the code is going to be in “Read-Only” mode.
-So, the label of the button is going to be “Edit” so say that is we click on the button we will change to edition mode.
+So, the label of the button is going to be “Edit” to say that if we click on the button we will change to edition mode.
 Also we want to have a nice icon.

 ```
 button := self newButton.